How Often Do You Need an Oil Change?

 • Modern cars with synthetic oil can extend oil change intervals to around 7,500 to 10,000 miles.

-Yet, it’s also important to monitor your oil levels and its color regularly.
+It’s also important to monitor your oil levels and its color regularly.
 Dark and dirty oil is a clear sign that an oil change is overdue.

 3. Oil Quality: High-quality synthetic oils last longer.
 They resist heat and don’t break down as quickly as conventional oils.

-4. Manufacturer recommendations: Always check your vehicle owner’s manual.
+4. Manufacturer Recommendations: Always check your vehicle owner’s manual.
 Manufacturers know their engines best and often provide specific oil change intervals.

 When Your Vehicle Is in Warranty

-Usually, automakers suggest a range between 5,000 to 10,000 miles, depending on your vehicle’s make and model.
+Automakers usually suggest a range between 5,000 to 10,000 miles, depending on your vehicle’s make and model.

 When Your Vehicle Is Out of Warranty